Chapel (music): Origin: religious service

-The second group consisted of somewhat around seven or eight secular musicians, singers and instrumentists, hired for short-term assignments depending on financial possibilities.
+The second group consisted of around seven or eight secular musicians, singers, and instrumentists, hired for short-term assignments depending on financial possibilities.
 The instruments include violin, cello, bassoon, trumpet and zink.
-About half of these musicians had an established connection to the chapter, in a role as sacristan, sexton, adult acolyte, or exceptionally former choristers that became chaplain.
-The others were often itinerary musicians additionally employed for some days in periods of high feasts.
-The third group were up to twelve choristers, modelled on the group of twelve choristers employed in the cathedral at Liège.
+About half of these musicians had an established connection to the chapter, in a role as sacristan, sexton, adult acolyte, or, exceptionally, former choristers who became chaplain.
+The others were often itinerant musicians additionally employed for some days in periods of high feasts.
+The third group was up to twelve choristers, modelled on the group of twelve choristers employed in the cathedral at Liège.
 These boys were educated from a very young age (sometimes only six years when starting) in a dedicated room above the ambulatory.
-The best of them stayed some time after voice change, as instrumentist, or attending a position as vicar or adult musician.
+The best of them stayed some time after voice change, as an instrumentist, or attending a position as vicar or adult musician.

 Worldly variants

-From the 15th century worldly rulers like the dukes of Burgundy and their Imperial successors tried to stabilise itinerary musicians into court chapels, for regularity in worship, and showing off splendour, which in the 16th century led to a network of musicians throughout Europe.
+From the 15th century, worldly rulers like the dukes of Burgundy and their Imperial successors tried to stabilise itinerant musicians into court chapels, for regularity in worship, and showing off splendour, which in the 16th century led to a network of musicians throughout Europe.
 Eventually, such chapels could become "a group of musicians that is not explicitly linked to regular worship, but to public feasts and functions".

 Civic authorities would often employ a band for public functions: the term Alta cappella indicates such a 15th-16th century European town wind band.